 13. Can my parents travel to the UK with me?
 Do they have to quarantine?

 Yes, parents of students can accompany them to the UK to help them settle down.
-As per the UK government’s health advisory anyone entering the UK which is not on the list of exempt countries, will need to self-quarantine for a 14-day period.
+As per the UK government’s health advisory anyone entering the UK which is not on the list of exempt countries, will need to quarantine for a 10 day period at a managed quarantine hotel.

 14. What flights are currently operating between India and the UK?